hexogen/kdtree/README.md

 PHP KD Tree implementation.
 With availability to create custom search algorithms and tree storage engines.
 To receive all benefits from KD Tree, use file system implementation(FSKDTree).
-It works fast because there is no need to build the tree in every script run.
+It works fast because there is no need to build a tree in every script run.

 ## Install